prevostc/docker-workshop/README.md

 `docker run --rm -it --name=docker-workshop-web-1 -v "$PWD"/server.py:/home/server.py -p 8080:8080 -e POSTGRES_PORT_5432_TCP_ADDR=192.168.33.10 docker-workshop-web:1.0 python /home/server.py`

-Ouch, that's a lot of of options but it's all about explicitly specifying everything our program needs to execute and his external dependencies.
+Ouch, that's a lot of of options but it's all about being explicit about everything our program needs to execute:
 * The server.py file got mounted on the container with the `-v` options
-* We told the server where he should find PostgreSQL running using a custom environment variable
+* We told the server where he should find PostgreSQL running with a custom environment variable
-* `-p` is a simple port mapping option, in this case, the container outside `8080` maps to the `8080` port
+* `-p` is used to publish ports, in this case, the container `8080` is published as the `8080` port
 * `-it` binds the container in a way that simulates a TTY, I won't go into details here (because I can't :p)

 Don't worry though, with `docker-compose` we can write down all these options in a .yml file so we don't have to type a command line that long every time we want to start a container (more on that later).